AndyHoang/AndyHoang.github.io/_posts/2017-03-19-60-minutes-setting-up-my-first-blog.md

 ## Getting started
 As far as I can remember, I created this blog 2 years ago, when Github "first" marketing its feature: __github.io__ blog.
 I was so excited and tried it out right away.
-But umm... it is nothing more than one line __Hello world__ in the index.html file.
+But umm... it was nothing more than a line __Hello world__ in the index.html file.

 Ok, let's move on.
 I need to create a brand-new one.